-I first created this recipe right before Halloween and doesn’t “Vegan Chocolate Mint Oreo Cake” say it already?
+I first created this just before Halloween and doesn’t “Vegan Chocolate Mint Oreo Cake Recipe” say it already?

-This cake might look super spooky with it’s green and minty colour – but it’s honestly perfect any time of the year!
+This vegan chocolate cake might look super spooky with its green and minty colour – but it’s honestly perfect any time of the year!

 I personally have always loved mint chocolate, so I was way overdue with creating my own chocolate & mint cake recipe – but here we (finally!) are!
 I created this cake with Mint Oreos, which are accidentally vegan and therefore the perfect inspiration for this recipe (my favourite flavour besides the green tea flavour, which is sadly not sold in the UK).